SalomePlatform/shaper/src/SketchPlugin/doc/rectangleFeature.rst

 Rectangle
 =========

-The feature Rectangle creates a rectangle by two opposite points in the current Sketch.
+Rectangle feature creates a rectangle by two opposite points in the current Sketch.

-The result is represented in the form of four Lines which compose a rectangle.
+The result is represented in form of four Lines which compose a rectangle.
-Two of the lines have Vertical constraint and two others have Horizontal constraint.
+Two lines have Vertical constraint and two others have Horizontal constraint.

-To add new Rectangle to the Sketch:
+To add a new Rectangle to the Sketch:

 #. select in the Main Menu *Sketch - > Rectangle* item  or
 #. click **Rectangle** button in Sketch toolbar: